Suzhou Hotels & Accommodations

 After a full day exploring Suzhou's enchanting gardens, romantic canals and ancient architecture, rest your head at one of Suzhou's 100-plus hotels.
 From budget to luxury and local to global, a bevy of accommodations sprinkle Suzhou's old and new districts, lakeside communities and charming water towns.
 Here is a breakdown of unique overnight offerings in the ancient city.

-Modern amenities and luxury accommodations dot the booming district of Suzhou Industrial Park — or SIP, as it's locally known.
-From luxury, five-star accommodations to dramatic overlooks of the glistening lake and glittering city skyline, SIP is considered the “new” Suzhou.
+Considered some of the best hotels in Suzhou, modern amenities and luxury accommodations dot the booming district of Suzhou Industrial Park — or SIP, as it's locally known.
+From luxury, five-star accommodations to dramatic overlooks of the glistening lake and glittering city skyline, SIP is considered the "new" Suzhou.
 Find modern-day comforts, views of the lake and skyline, and proximity to nightlife, shopping and dining at recognized brands like Crowne Plaza, InterContinental, Shangri-La, Hyatt and more.

-Lavish lodging is not limited to SIP.
+If you're looking for the best hotel in Suzhou, you're not limited to SIP.
 Formally the Pingjiang, Canglang and Jinchang districts, the old town district of Gusu is known for its thousand-year-old temples, authentic cuisine and enriching museums.
 Stay in well-known names like Sheraton and Marriott, or opt for local, four-star accommodations like Suzhou Garden Hotel, Scholars Hotel and Chillon Castle Hotel.
 Hotels in this category start around $100 to $200 per night.

 For those seeking culture and comfort at a reasonable rate, Suzhou has a plentiful collection of mid-range hotels.
 At approximately $25 to $50 per night, it's no surprise Suzhou's mid-range hotels book up quickly — especially on weekends and during Chinese holidays and festivals — so be sure to make your reservation in advance.